Getting Started

 }

-This example showcases how to utilize Uniot Core features like managing digital/analog IOs and attaching a network controller.
+This example showcases how to utilize Uniot Core features like managing digital/analog IOs and configuring WiFi.
 The Witty Cloud module’s capabilities, including onboard LEDs and a button, allow for a seamless testing environment.

 1. After successful compilation, connect your device to your computer via USB.